 Rosh Hashanah is a mystery.

 I feel comforted to know that the mystery doesn’t stop with just me.
 If a rabbi thinks there are mysterious parts, so can I. I highly recommend reading his entire essay!

 There are many sites that have entire collections of recipes.
 Here are a few:

 - Allrecipes.com has a large collection with ratings by users

 - Epicurious has “festive menus”, articles on baking challah and of course interesting recipes

 - Martha Stewart of course has a lovely section of photos and recipes

 - torah.org has a nice page of recipes as well

 You should also be able to pick up some books at your local library or amazon.com.
 One of my favorites is A Family Guide to Biblical Holidays, which you can find on my Amazon page.
 It has sections on each Jewish holiday, with descriptions of how the Jewish people celebrated in the past and today, and a Messianic interpretation as well.

-My plan for our meal is matzoh ball soup, brisket (not corned beef brisket), with mashed potatoes, honey challah, and of course apples and honey in some form!
-I have a great recipe for an apple honey cake (if I can find it) I want to make for dessert.
-I’ll print out some coloring pages for the kids, read some books with them, and we’ll listen to the sound of the shofar from the internet, since our dear Jewish friends are in Israel this year and we’re on our own.
-I’ll try to gather my recipes and post them Friday.
-Happy planning!
+Our meal plan from last year was: matzoh ball soup–from a mix at the store, brisket (not corned beef brisket), mashed potatoes, a veggie or two, honey challah, and of course apples and honey in some form!
+Honeyed Apple Torte is perfect for dessert.
+I printed out some coloring pages for the kids, read some books with them, and we listened to the sound of the shofar from the internet, since our dear Jewish friends were in Israel last year and we were on our own.